Dsyko/kanso-codemirror/README.md

 Using the package
 -----

-Add the `Codemirror` .js and .css assets to your html files, in this example I've included the monokai theme
+Add the `Codemirror` .js and .css assets to your html files, in this example I've included the monokai theme and python mode

 ```html
 <script src="lib/codemirror.js"></script>